Avery2/staticFormEmails/README.md

 ## Step 5

-Add some javascript to keep track of what happens after a submit
+Add some javascript to keep track of what happens after a submit.

 ```html
 <script src="assets/js/jquery.min.js"></script>